Archive for the ‘CA Southern - C’ Category

 may15_rocks

-Last night, a sort of tule fog formed on the canyon bottom where we camped, so we woke up to everything soaking wet— sleeping bags, packs, etc. But we could afford to be cheery, because we were headed for McD’s and then Best Western.
-At McD’s we ordered the biggest breakfast platters they had and scarfed it all down.
-Another hiker, Curly, came along, too.
+Last night, a sort of tule fog formed on the canyon bottom where we camped, so we woke up to everything soaking wet— sleeping bags, packs, etc. Yuuuck.
+But we could afford to be cheery, because we were headed for McD’s and then Best Western.
+So as soon as it was light, it took only a short but very impressive walk as the PCT twisted and turned its way through a dramatic canyon, before we reached the freeway frontage road, “hung a right” and headed for McD’s.

 Walk to Rivendell: Low hills, fifth day from Weathertop

-Friday, May 14 – Miles Today 29.6 – Total Miles 341.7
+Friday, May 14 – Silverwood Lake–Miles Today 29.6 – Total Miles 341.7

 Friday, May 14th, 2010